sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 The combination of software, infrastructure, and their configuration.
 An IT Product is akin to an “application” as defined by the [Application Portfolio Management (APM)](https://www.gcpedia.gc.ca/wiki/OCIO_Application_Portfolio_Management) program.
-An IT Product may have one or many software (e.g. COTS, Open Source libraries, Open Source Software, Custom build software).
+An IT Product may have one or many software (e.g., COTS, Open Source libraries, Open Source Software, Custom build software).
-Each of those software are deployed in one or many infrastructure (on premise, on the public cloud, or a combination of the two making it a hybrid deployment).
+Each of those software is deployed in one or many infrastructure (on premise, on the public cloud, or a combination of the two making it a hybrid deployment).

 A “working IT Product” is a version of the IT Product which allows DevOps teams to collect the maximum amount of validated learning about clients with the least effort.
-A working IT Product must be able to be used by end-users and provide DevOps teams with observation of end-users behaviours.
+A working IT Product must be able to be used by end users and provide DevOps teams with observation of end-users behaviours.

 For the scope of this Strategy, Operating Systems are NOT defined as IT products.
 Therefore should an IT Product depend on an Operating System to run in production, it is compliance with this Guiding Policy.